Personal History of Breast Cancer or Other Cancers

 By age 50, women who had Hodgkin’s disease in childhood or early adulthood have about a 35 percent chance of developing breast cancer .

-Breast cancer risk appears to be greater among women treated with radiation therapy for Hodgkin’s compared to those treated with chemotherapy alone [281,283,285].
+Breast cancer risk appears to be greater among women who had Hodgkin’s disease in childhood or early adulthood and were treated with radiation therapy compared to those who were treated with chemotherapy alone [313,315].

 Women treated for Hodgkin’s at later ages (even with radiation therapy) don’t appear to have an increased risk of breast cancer .

-Some rare gene mutations can lead to genetic syndromes that increase the risk of more than one type of cancer, including breast cancer.
+Some inherited gene mutations are linked to an increased risk of more than one type of cancer, including breast cancer.

-A personal history of another cancer (such as colon, thyroid or uterine cancer) that’s related to a rare genetic syndrome can increase the risk of breast cancer [186,288-289].
+People with a personal history of another cancer (such as colon, endometrial or thyroid cancer) related to a rare genetic syndrome may have an increased risk of breast cancer [38,208,318].

 Learn more about inherited gene mutations.